zenodeapp/genesis-ethermint/setup/README.md

    sh quick-node-setup.sh mynode mykey
 ```
 > The args are optional and default to mygenesismoniker and mygenesiskey if they're not provided.

-## shift-ports.sh

-This script is useful if you quickly want to replace the ports in the configuration files.
-It comes from https://github.com/zenodeapp/port-shifter and is slightly adapted for GenesisL1.
-If you prefer a more simplistic version of the script, use quick-shift.sh found in the aforementioned repository instead.